-October 2011 has been great milestone for Apple as they launched the latest iPhone, the 4S.
-In spite of the anticipated build-up -- and much publicized keynote for new CEO Tim Cook -- the industry and fan feedback seemed slightly disappointed, holding out hope for the iPhone 5 instead.
+October 2011 has been a great milestone for Apple as they launched the latest iPhone, the 4S.
+In spite of the anticipated build-up -- and much-publicized keynote for new CEO Tim Cook -- the industry and fan feedback seemed slightly disappointed, holding out hope for the iPhone 5 instead.
 Ginny Mies of PCWorld wrote the iPhone 4S was underwhelming.

 What's new with the 4S?

 It turned out that the majority of the rumours were untrue.
 Contrary to the videos and news that circulated, the appearance of iPhone 4S is pretty much identical to its predecessor, iPhone 4.

 The size of the display remained the same and the expected ultra-thin device was nowhere to be found.
 It also uses the same dual-core A5 chip that iPad 2 does, which has been released roughly 6 months ago.
 Nonetheless, Apple managed to impress with Siri, the voice-activated assistant.
 Here are the features of iPhone 4S in a nutshell: